1. If you are affected by flood and hold an eligible policy with us, please click here to submit your claim.

 • Great Medic Xtra

 We will refund the excess premium that you have paid prior to 1 March 2025 for the coverage period from 1 January 2025 until the next premium due date.
 The refund will be credited to your nominated bank account.
-Please login to e-Connect to check and ensure your direct credit bank account information is updated in our records for the refund.
+Please log in to e-Connect to check and ensure your direct credit bank account information is updated in our records for the refund.
 Otherwise, please register your direct credit bank account online through our customer portal, e-Connect.
 The timing of the refund will depend on the policy anniversary as well as on the policy’s premium mode e.g. monthly, quarterly, half-yearly or yearly.
 You will receive payment notification when the refund is credited into your nominated bank account.

 Example 1: